Sachin Baby: Indian Premier League

+Kerala Cricket League

+Sachin Baby served as the captain and icon player of the Aries Kollam Sailors Team in the Kerala Cricket League.
+He scored two impressive centuries and four half-centuries in the tournament.
+His century in the final match was pivotal, helping his team secure their maiden KCL Trophy by defeating the Calicut Globestars.
+For his outstanding performance in the final, he was adjudged Man of the Match, further solidifying his reputation as a key player in the league.

 Personal life

 Sachin married his girlfriend Anna Chandy on 5 January 2017, at St Sebastain's Church, Thodupuzha.
 The couple have a son.

 Sachin released the official teaser of his YouTube channel Sachin Baby Official on 15 July 2020.